buaayanshu/buaayanshu.github.io/_pages/about.md

 ---

  I am a research assistant at [School of Computing](https://www.comp.nus.edu.sg/), National University of Singapore, advised by [Prof. Bohan Wang](https://bohanwang123.com/).
 Before that, I recieved my Bachelor degree from [Beihang University](https://ev.buaa.edu.cn/) in 2025.
 During my undergraduate, I worked as a research intern at the [State Key Lab of VR Technology & Systems](https://vrlab.buaa.edu.cn/), School of Computer Science and Engineering.

+ My research interests lie in computer graphics, particularly in simulation and animation.
+Currently, my work focuses on combining traditional graphics techniques with AI to design more efficient simulation algorithms.